How To Program a DISH Remote

-There are two basic processes you’ll use to program your remote, depending on the model you have.
+There are two basic processes you can use to program your DISH remote, depending on the model you have.

-The programming process below works for DISH remote models 40.0, 50.0, 52.0, and 54.0, which is basically all of them from the last several years, including the Hopper Voice Remote.
+The process below works to program DISH remote models 40.0, 50.0, 52.0, and 54.0, which is basically all of them from the last several years, including the DISH Voice Remote.
 If you have an older model from the 20 or 21 series, use these other steps below.

 - Press the Home button on your DISH remote twice.
 If your remote is model 40.0, which lacks a Home button, press the Menu button once instead.